YouCantSeeMe21/8base-test/README.md

 - Had to add "SKIP_PREFLIGHT_CHECK=true" line in .env file for React starter app to run, because current babel-eslint ver 10.1.0 but app requires ver 10.0.1

 - I wasnt able to login into Vue or React starter apps (Bug-06, Bug-07), i did not manage to fing the root of the problem, i followed every step of
-Quick Start guide twice.
+Quick Start guide twice, with different accounts.
 I found community post with similar issue https://community.8base.com/t/login-not-working-in-react-starter-app/531 which also has no solution.

 **************************************